aakorGithub/Database-App/README.md

 HTML: Provides the structure for web pages.
 CSS: Styles the HTML elements for a visually pleasing experience.

-# Usage
-To use this database system, follow these steps:
-Clone the repository: git clone https://github.com/yourusername/databasesystem.git Open the project directory.
-Set up your SQL database according to the provided schema.
-Open the HTML files in your preferred web browser.

 # Demo
 Work in Progress